gofullstack/NextGen-Public-Uploader/readme.txt

 * Fixed: SVN repository

 = V1.0 - 10.5.2009 =
-* NextGEN Public Uploader is launched
+* Nextgen Uploader is launched

 == License ==

-NextGEN Public Uploader is distributed under an open source license called the GNU General Public License, or GPL.
+Nextgen Uploader is distributed under an open source license called the GNU General Public License, or GPL.
 The text of the license is distributed with every copy of this plugin.

 == Upgrade Notice ==

 * Completely different widget registration method in version 1.8.
 If you use the Widget uploader, you'll probably want to re-add and re-set the gallery.
 * Translators.
 We switched to a new text-domain to align with the WordPress 3.7 translation changes.
 We also provided a pot file to use.

-Before upgrading NextGEN Public Uploader please remember to backup your database and files.
+Before upgrading Nextgen Uploader please remember to backup your database and files.